Cyrken/html-css/all-devices-setup/README.md

 - **viewport** is for newer smartphones.
 There are three arguments to specify:
 	- `width=device-width`—our website is formatted for the prime width of the device
 	- `initial-scale=1`—our website shouldn’t be zoomed in or out by default
-	- `target-densitydpi=device-dpi`—our website supports whatever resolution the device is

 ## CSS